MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 ```
 PS C:\> .\WindowsContainerNetworking-LoggingAndCleanupAide.ps1 -Cleanup -ForceDeleteAllSwitches
 ```
+## Assumptions/System Requirements - *READ BEFORE RUNNING SCRIPT*

+**WARNING:** Currently, this script is not compatible with overlay networking.
+Before running this script, ensure all overlay networks are removed from your host.

+This script assumes the following about your system.
+Ensure these requirements are met before running this script on your system:
+- Microsoft Hyper-V role is enabled
+- The Windows Containers feature is installed

 ### \*Info/logs collected for capturing container host state
 *Whether it is run without arguments, or with any of the arguments above, as part of its basic logging functionality this script captures:*